-When incidents involving stranded boats and/or passengers occur, the priority is life-safety first, environmental concerns second, and property salvage third.
+When incidents involving stranded boats and/or passengers occur, the priority is lifesafety first, environmental concerns second, and property salvage third.
 The Service will coordinate such activities with the Concessioner in determining the minimum level of response by both the Service and the Concessioner to achieve these goals.
+All salvage and/or recovery operations must be authorized by the Service.
+The Service has the final authority on the level of response.
 The Concessioner is responsible for the cost of such incidents.